BrandonTheHamm/FastFind/README.md

 * Not tested in Sublime Text 2

 ## Installation
 Clone the repo or download zip.
-The files need to under a folder (ex: FastFind) under the sublime plugsins folder Copy the contents of the User directory to sublime plugins user directory.
+The files need to in a folder (eg: FastFind) under the sublime plugsins folder Copy the contents of the User directory to sublime plugins user directory.
 If you already have customer actions for mouse click defined in ```Default (Windows0.sublime-mousemap``` then merge the contents.
 If you are not on windows, then update your corresponding OS specific mouse map.

 ## Usage